Sociology Course Catalog

 5 units

-Covers designing "doable" ICT-based projects to support the goals of community and NGOs.
-Topics include: social entrepreneurship/enterprise case studies; step-by-step project design; integrating social and technical solutions; project management.
+Covers designing doable digital technology-based projects to support the social and environmental goals of community and non-profit organizations.
+Topics include: step-by-step project design; integrating social and technical solutions; project management and social entrepreneurship/enterprise case studies.
 Technical topics include: Internet resources; advanced web/database design; computer networks/maintenance.
 Prerequisite(s): SOCY 30A and by permission of instructor.
-(Formerly SOCY 30B.)
+(Formerly Designing ICT Projects for Social Enterprise.)
 Enrollment limited to 50.

 SOCY 107B